aberke/quiz-widgets/README.md

 - outcomes have descriptions
 - can go back and edit your quizzes
 - outcome pic styling
+- user feedback when images are large on the /new and /edit pages

 TODO
 ---

+- btn stuff -- host in /lib and deal with youyoung's bug

 - fix for trivia option (Nick on the politics team would like this)
 	- option to have 1 answer